7. Humbly asked Him to forgive us and remove our shortcomings

 So it is clear that if we are not willing to forgive what others have done to us, that we will continue to be tormented in our own mind and heart.
 Just as the scripture states above: “…and delivered him to the tormentors…”

 In my past, my life was mostly “all about me.”
 Consequently, most of my relationships have been impacted in some way as I sought what I wanted, and I placed defending myself as more important than what others needed.

 So how about now?
 Am I completely willing to live a new way?
 A way that is not all about me?

-I know I will need help, therefore I am ready to ask and to seek God for all the help I need, and from whomever he would choose to help me through, and through whatever things he would have me go through to get the help I need.
-I have purposed in my heart, and I am ready and willing for a complete change!
+I know I will need help, therefore I am ready to ask forgiveness and to seek God for all the help I need.
+And I’m ready to seek that help from others also; and I’m willing to go through whatever things he would have me go through to get the help I need.
+You see, I have fully purposed this in my heart, and I am ready and willing for a complete change!

-The old person I used to be, needs to die.
+The old person I have been, needs to die.
 I need to become a new creature in Christ Jesus through his forgiveness and deliverance!